EAOZONE/FBLA_game/README.md

 To run the game click the main.py executuble file and the game should run from there.
 Hope you enjoy.
 And good luck escaping Blob town.
-To make new levels or edit existing levels use the level_editor.exe file.
+To edit existing levels use the level_editor.exe file.
-Use the arrow keys to select the level you want to change and click the load button. click on the block you want to change and a dirt block will show keep clicking until the item or block you want to be there shows up.
+Use the arrow keys to select the level you want to change and click the load button.
+Click on the block you want to change and a dirt block will show keep clicking until the item or block you want to be there shows up.
-After creating the entire level click the save button and your level will now be added to the game.
+After editing as much as you want to click the save button and your level will now be added to the game.